 The Modbus interface allows each InRow RD to communicate with the BMS.
 Use a three-wire cable to connect each InRow RD in turn.
-Wire a 150 Ohm, 1/4-W terminator resistor (included) into the MODBUS master and the final InRow RD between Modbus D0 and Modbus D1.
+Wire a 150-Ohm, 1/4-W terminator resistor (included) into the Modbus master and the final InRow RD between Modbus D0 and Modbus D1.

 Each InRow RD has a three-wire Modbus terminal on the user interface.
-Use a connector with screw terminals to allow wiring to be attached.
-See "User interface connections" on page 28 for specific layout of the user interface.
+Use a connector with screw terminals to attach wiring.
+See "User interface connections" on page 24 for a diagram of the user interface.